Symptoms, Causes, and Treatment

 A dull and throbbing headache is usually accompanied by a fever.
 This fever is characterised by high body temperature.
 It typically registers above 37.5 degrees Celsius on a thermometer placed in between your armpits.
 Fever and headache together can weigh you down and make accomplishing simple daily tasks difficult.

-There’s a wide range of medical issues that can be related to the combination of fever and headache.
+There’s a wide range of medical issues related to the combination of fever and headache.
 They can either be as simple as the flu or as life-threatening as meningitis.
-The infections could be systemic such as lupus or localised like tonsillitis.
+The infections could be systemic such as lupus, or localised, like tonsillitis.

 The conditions are as follows: